ChelseaStats/FootballStatisticsDefintions/ReadMe.md

 ##### Close

 Around 85% of results are settled by close scorelines, where the result is +1/0/-1 for example 1-0, 2-1, 2-3, 4-5.

+##### Shots

+Shots are split into three groups

+    Shots on target (thus either saved or scored) Shots off target (includes hitting the post/crossbar) Shots blocked

 ##### TSR – Total Shots Ratio